microsoft/pxt/docs/telemetry.md

 ## Cookies

-There are two types of cookies stored by Microsoft MakeCode.
+There are three types of cookies stored by Microsoft MakeCode website.

 - Language selection cookie (PXT_LANG).
 This is used to persist the language selection by user across sessions (Examples: English, French or German).
 - Application Insight cookie (ai_user & ai_session) for user behavior tracking.
 This is used to correlate the data across sessions.
 No PII information is collected.